S3-working-group/s3-practical-guide/docs/all.md

 **List** any existing responsibilities related to this domain that the delegator had prior to delegation that they will keep, as well as information about new responsibilities that they take on to support the delegatees.

-**Recommended Format:** Requirement: _[requirement]_ and _[anticipated impact]_.
-If useful, describe the Driver as well: _[current situation]_, _[(anticipated) effect]_, and _[relevance]_.
+**Recommended Format:** Requirement: (requirement) and (anticipated impact).
+If useful, describe the Driver as well: (current situation), (anticipated or current) effect, and (relevance).

 **Examples:**

-1. **Requirement:** _[requirement]_ Provide training for new team members when necessary, _[anticipated impact]_ to ensure that they are familiar with the processes & tools the team works with.
+1.  **Requirement:** (requirement) Provide training for new team members when necessary, (anticipated impact) to ensure that they are familiar with the processes & tools the team works with.

-    **Driver:** _[current situation]_ The organization regularly integrates new members into existing teams, [effect] and lack of proper training can lead to inefficiencies and errors, [relevance] and an overall decrease in team productivity and quality of work.
+    **Driver:** (current situation) The organization regularly integrates new members into existing teams, (effect) and lack of proper training can lead to inefficiencies and errors, (relevance) and an overall decrease in team productivity and quality of work.

-2. **Requirement:** _[requirement]_ Ensure that questions delegatees have throughout the project are answered within 24 hours _[anticipated impact]_ to avoid bottlenecks while waiting for a reply.
+2.  **Requirement:** (requirement) Ensure that questions delegatees have throughout the project are answered within 24 hours (anticipated impact) to avoid bottlenecks while waiting for a reply.
-3. **Requirement:** _[requirement]_ Inform delegatees of any relevant news or changes and work with them to update the domain’s design when necessary or helpful.
+3.  **Requirement:** (requirement) Inform delegatees of any relevant news or changes and work with them to update the domain's design when necessary or helpful.
-4. **Requirement:** _[requirement]_ Participate in scheduled Peer Review sessions with delegatees, _[anticipated impact]_ to support them with ongoing development and maintaining high standards.
+4.  **Requirement:** (requirement) Participate in scheduled Peer Review sessions with delegatees, (anticipated impact) to support them with ongoing development and maintaining high standards.
-5. **Requirement:** _[requirement]_ In case of API changes, prioritize process software development resources to do required modifications, _[anticipated impact]_ to allow automation interfaces to adapt swiftly to changing requirements.
+5.  **Requirement:** (requirement) In case of API changes, prioritize process software development resources to do required modifications, (anticipated impact) to allow automation interfaces to adapt swiftly to changing requirements.

-    **Driver:** _[current situation]_ The technological landscape is rapidly evolving, _[effect]_ and failure to promptly adapt to changes like API updates can lead to system incompatibilities or downtimes.
+    **Driver:** (current situation) The technological landscape is rapidly evolving, (effect) and failure to promptly adapt to changes like API updates can lead to system incompatibilities or downtimes.

-6. **Requirement:** _[requirement]_ Proactively advocate for the work of delegatees with C-level and address concerns that they have _[anticipated impact]_ to build credibility and support early on in the project.
+6.  **Requirement:** (requirement) Proactively advocate for the work of delegatees with C-level and address concerns that they have (anticipated impact) to build credibility and support early on in the project.

-    **Driver:** _[current situation]_ Delegatees often face challenges in having their perspectives and needs understood and prioritized by top-level management, _[effect]_ which can result in misalignment of goals and lack of support for critical projects.
+    **Driver:** (current situation) Delegatees often face challenges in having their perspectives and needs understood and prioritized by top-level management, (effect) which can result in misalignment of goals and lack of support for critical projects.

 **Tips:**

 -   Describe all responsibilities that the delegator keeps or takes on to support delegatees to successfully account for this domain.
 This includes responsibilities that may only require a small effort but that make the team's or role keeper's lives easier.
 -   When identifying delegator responsibilities, consider any opportunities for learning, development and support that are helpful for the delegatees.
 -   Often, delegator responsibilities can be adequately documented by describing the requirements.
 If the organizational driver behind a particular delegator key responsibility is unclear, describe this as well to add context.
 Doing so helps to ensure that the reason for fulfilling each of these requirements is clear.
--    Don’t describe the tasks that the delegator is responsible for taking care of but rather the requirements that those tasks are meant to fulfill.
+-   Don't describe the tasks that the delegator is responsible for taking care of but rather the requirements that those tasks are meant to fulfill.
--    Describe the anticipated impact of fulfilling each requirement in a way that allows you to define specific metrics to assess whether or not that impact has been achieved, so that the delegator’s work can be reviewed and developed when necessary.
+-   Describe the anticipated impact of fulfilling each requirement in a way that allows you to define specific metrics to assess whether or not that impact has been achieved, so that the delegator's work can be reviewed and developed when necessary.
 -   As a delegator, keep track of, and fulfill the responsibilities you have agreed to take on or keep.
 -   Delegator responsibilities might lead to a new deliverable that the delegator will provide to the delegatees.
 In this case, remember to list the deliverable in the dependencies section.

 ###### Competencies, qualities and skills

 _What competencies, qualities and skills are required – or at least preferable – to successfully account for this domain?_

-For selecting suitable delegatees, and for identifying important areas for training and development, it’s helpful to determine any attributes that are considered necessary or desirable for the role keeper or team members to have, to successfully account for this domain.
+For selecting suitable delegatees, and for identifying important areas for training and development, it's helpful to determine any attributes that are considered necessary or desirable for the role keeper or team members to have, to successfully account for this domain.

 **Record** any information that helps people to understand the competencies, qualities or skills that delegatees need to have or develop, to account successfully for this domain.
 If not obvious, include an explanation of why a particular competence, quality of skill is relevant (which requirement it fulfills).